Inside the KWVE Studios Friday November 21, 2014. Interview with Ryan Ries of the Whosoevers on Pastors Perspective

 When I was in a dating relationship, I was taught by Calvary Chapels that I shouldn’t be seen snuggling in a car with my love interest, because of the appearance of evil.
 We shouldn’t be alone at my house late at night, because of the appearance of evil.
 We shouldn’t go on vacation together before we are married, because of the appearance of evil.

-Chuck Smith never said that it is okay to go on vacation getaways with my love interest if he knows me and he knows them.
-Other people might think we are fornicating, but that is just because they do not know us.
-But when was the last time they shared with a heroin addict?
-But really, it is okay; he knows our hearts, and our love for Jesus, etc. People are just being judgmental.
+Chuck Smith never said that it is okay to go on vacation getaways with my love interest if he knows us.
+Other people might think we are fornicating . . . but that is just because they do not know us.
+But Pastor Chuck knows our hearts . . .
+And when was the last time they shared with a heroin addict?
+But really, it is fine!
+He knows our hearts, and our love for Jesus, etc. People are just being judgmental and legalistic.
 NOPE.

 Where are the Whosoevers being careful to ABSTAIN from ALL APPEARANCE of EVIL?